it-drafter/vanilla-calculator/README.md

 # Vanilla Calculator

-A plain Vanilla JavaScript, HTML & CSS calculator.
+A responsive plain Vanilla JavaScript, HTML & CSS calculator.

 The idea here was to avoid using the JS eval() method at all costs, and this is the solution I came up with.